-In pure Intra-field mode, blocks of 8×8 pels are directly DCT transformed, quantized and VLC encoded.
-In the Inter-field prediction mode without motion compensation a temporal prediction is performed between two adjacent fields (using an x = (E + F)/2 predictor as outlined in Figure 3) and the prediction error is DCT transformed and coded.
-The motion compensated inter-field mode employs motion compensated prediction based on the last previously coded field.
+In pure intrafield mode, blocks of $8\times 8$ pels are directly DCT transformed, quantized and VLC encoded.
+In the interfield prediction mode without motion compensation a temporal prediction is performed between two adjacent fields (using a x=(E+F)/2 predictor as outlined in Fig. 3) and the prediction error is DCT transformed and coded.
+The motion compensated interfield mode employs motion compensated prediction based on the last previously coded field.
 Similar to the video coding standards introduced above, a perceptual weighting of the DCT coefficients according to a visibility matrix can be performed to explore subjective redundancies in the video data.

-4.6.
-CCIR 721-Transmission of Component-Coded Digital Television Signals for Contribution-Quality Applications at Bit Rates Near 140 Mbit/s
+F. CCIR 721-Transmission of Component-Coded Digital Television Signals for Contribution-Quality Applications at Bit Rates Near 140 Mb/s

 As the CCIR 723 standard, the CCIR 721 coding scheme is intended for contribution of CCIR-601 interlaced TV signals, aiming at very high quality.
 The codec operates on a field-picture structure and only employs one spatial prediction mode.
-Thus, only a low compression performance can be achieved and consequently the codec operates at a very high bit rate around 140 Mbit/s for coding of TV signals with almost "lossless" quality.
+Thus only a low compression performance can be achieved and consequently the codec operates at a very high bit rate around 140 Mb/s for coding of TV signals with almost "lossless" quality.
 Advantages of the CCIR 721 coding scheme are the low complexity for the implementation of both encoder and decoder and the high degree of random access functionality achieved.
-Due to the field-structure and the pure Intra-field coding mode employed, every field within a video sequence can be accessed and decoded separately, to assist video post-processing in the studio.
+Due to the field-structure and the pure intrafield coding mode employed, every field within a video sequence can be accessed and decoded separately, to assist video postprocessing in the studio.

-Fixed two-dimensional prediction (x = (A + B)/2 as related to Figure 3 (A)) is applied to both the luminance and color-difference components within a field.
-A non adaptive hybrid DPCM scheme, known as the Van Buul technique [29], in combination with folded quantizers, as proposed by Bostelmann [30], form the main elements of the coding scheme.
-Nonlinear quantization using 6 bits/sample results in a video bit rate of 124 416 kbit/s for CCIR Rec.
+Fixed two-dimensional prediction (x=(A+B)/2 as related to Fig. 3(a)) is applied to both the luminance and color-difference components within a field.
+A nonadaptive hybrid DPCM scheme, known as Van Buul technique [29], in combination with folded quantizers as proposed by Bostelmann [30] form the main elements of the coding scheme.
+Nonlinear quantization using 6 bitsample results in a video bit rate of 124 416 kb/s for CCIR Rec.
 601 input material.
-The video data is multiplexed with audio and ancillary data and transmitted in a so-called TV container with a data rate of 138 240 kbit/s.
+The video data is multiplexed with audio and ancillary data and transmitted in a so-called TV container with a data rate of 138 240 kb/s.
 This TV-container fits into a channel framing according to CCITT Recommendations G.751 and G.707-G.709.
 This standard is not generic at all and, in contrast to all standards mentioned above, both encoder and decoder are fully specified.

-4.7.
-H. 120: Codecs for Videoconferencing Using Primary Digital Group Transmission
+G. H.120-Codecs for Videoconferencing Using Primary Digital Group Transmission